Test Your Online Security Quiz

 Phishing

-For an organization, we recommend having a few people handle one account, rather than a single person through a personal account.
-If only one person handles an account and it’s hacked, there will be no way for other people to step in.
 Jumping off of that, if an employee quits or is terminated, their social media access should be revoked as soon as possible.
 Otherwise, you risk having the former employee post something that could potentially damage your brand.

 Aside from employees that have recently been let go, keep in mind that naive employees may be your biggest cybersecurity threat.
-In fact, over 90 percent of cyber-attacks are attributed to human error.2 Hackers’ strategies include:
+In fact, over 90 percent of cyber-attacks are attributed to human error.3 Hackers’ strategies include:

 • Phishing